 Get to know the complex world of health care in a way that makes sense to you.
 A basic understanding of these key words will make it easier for you to navigate your health plan:

 Annual Enrollment Period (AEP) is Medicare's Annual Enrollment Period (AEP).
-This is usually October 15 through December 7 each year.
+This is usually October 15 - December 7 each year.
 Elections made during the Annual Enrollment Period take effect January 1 of the following year.

 Claim is a request for payment you or your doctor sends to your health insurance company when you receive medically necessary services you want covered.

 Copay is the fixed amount you pay every time you receive health care services.

 Coinsurance is your share of the costs of a covered health care service.

 Deductible is the amount you owe for health care services before your health insurance kicks in.